Customs Process

 Ensuring Product Labeling Compliance

-• Section 6: Forbids a dealer from importing or selling any pre-packaged product that doesn’t meet the packaging requirements listed in the following regulations.
+• Section 6: This forbids a dealer from importing or selling any prepackaged product that doesn’t meet the packaging requirements listed in the following regulations.

-• Subsection 4-2: The declaration of net quantity has to be visible on the product’s main display panel.
-It must be clear, prominent, legible and create distinct visual contrast to the other information and representations on the label.
-Any pre-packaged product with a net quantity declaration must also convey an account of the identity of the product.
+• Subsection 4-2: The net quantity declaration must be visible on the product’s main display panel.
+It must be clear, prominent and legible, creating distinct visual contrast to the other information and representations on the label.
+Any prepackaged product with a net quantity declaration must also convey an account of the product’s identity.
 It can be its function, generic name or common name.

-• Subsection 7-1: Dealers cannot sell, import or advertise products that have labels that contain misleading or false representations about a product.
+• Subsection 7-1: Dealers cannot sell, import or advertise products with labels containing misleading or false representations about a product.

 • Subsection 7-2: Packages cannot have words, depictions, symbols, expressions, figures, descriptions or illustrations that could be considered misleading or false representations.

-• Subsection 9-1: Dealers cannot sell, import or advertise products in any container that is made, filled or labeled in a way that can mislead consumers in terms of the quantity or quality of the product being sold.
+• Subsection 9-1: Dealers cannot sell, import or advertise products in any container that is made, filled or labeled in a way that can mislead consumers about the quantity or quality of the product being sold.

 Easy Delivery to Canada With PuroPost

 Shipping to Canada should be quick and easy.
 With PuroPost, you can enjoy seamless and efficient cross-border services for U.S. businesses shipping products to Canada.
-Your customers can receive cost-effective deliveries in just two to eight days with our guarantee.
-We generate your shippingquickly and accurately, so your products get where they need to be.
+Our two-to-eight-day delivery policy ensures your customers receive cost-effective deliveries within the deadlines.

 Dawn Downes